 Being empathic is part of emotional intelligence (EI), which is one of the top traits of great leaders.
 EI increases by actively working on self-awareness, social awareness, self-management, and relationship management.
 Empathy as a part of social awareness involves social interaction and practicing compassion, sympathy, concern, or understanding.
 In short, the more a servant leader gains perspective and walks in others’ shoes, the more they can fulfill their purpose by recognizing and serving the needs of those they lead.

 Servant leaders call people to join them in serving a mission greater than themselves, this is a natural feeling for servant leaders.
 Their focus on purpose can bring healing to those who are searching for a sense of fulfillment.
 By developing empathy, awareness, listening, and community-building, they equip themselves with essential tools to build trusting relationships with those they lead.

 In essence, the healing process includes providing emotional support, encouraging team members, and seeing the best in employees by recognizing gifts and talents.
 Try creating this kind of healing experience during one-on-one discussions or in team meetings.

 4. Have Self-Awareness and Social Awareness

 As mentioned above, servant leaders are emotionally intelligent.
 Social and emotional awareness are two of the four cornerstones of EI.
 Self-awareness focuses on the recognition of one’s emotions and how they impact others.
 Social awareness focuses on recognizing, understanding, and caring about the feelings of others.
-Both are necessary in order for servant leaders to master their own desires and tendencies in order to best serve the needs of their communities.
+In business, this means constantly checking in with yourself and your employees and taking care of their needs.